alalagong/VO_Kit/README.md

 - Nonlinear least-square optimizer for simple problem. (lack of sparse solve and marginalization etc.)

-- base function for SO3 SE3 quaternion max min etc.
+- Base function for SO3 SE3 quaternion max min etc.

 ### 2.alignment